zuoyanzhang/DeepSpeed/blogs/huggingface-tp/README.md

 Saving Checkpoints remains compatible with HF transformers.
 Use [trainer.save_state()](https://huggingface.co/docs/transformers/v4.49.0/en/main_classes/trainer#transformers.Trainer.save_state) or set the save interval for automatic saving, which can be used to resume training.
 ```
 trainer.train(resume_from_checkpoint="your_saved_path/checkpoint-1200")
-)
 ```

 # Example
 We validated AutoTP training using supervised finetune training (SFT) task: [stanford_alpaca](https://github.com/tatsu-lab/stanford_alpaca).
 The original benchmark model used in this project is Llama2-7B.
+The example code is also available [here](https://github.com/deepspeedai/DeepSpeedExamples/tree/master/training/tensor_parallel)

 **Training Loss curve**